webignition/http-client/README.md

 You give it a regular [HttpRequest][1] and it gives you back a regular [HttpMessage][2] object.

 * follows 30X redirects
+* has a redirect limit
+* spots redirect loops
 * retries on timeouts
 * gracefully handles (some) recoverable exception cases